ThrowTheSwitch/Ceedling/plugins/command_hooks/README.md

       - my_script.py
       - --some-arg
       - ${1} # Replaced with the filepath of the header file that will be mocked
+    :logging: TRUE # Log any tool output to console

   # Hook called for each linking operation
   # Here, we are performing two tasks for the same build step hook, converting a